E1dar821/NewCosmos/README.md

 # NewCosmos 🚀🌌

-## Interactive Solar System Visualization
+## Interactive landing page Solar System Visualization

 ### Overview
 NewCosmos is an engaging, interactive web application that visualizes our solar system, providing an immersive astronomical experience.